simonschiller/prefiller/README.md

 #### Write your setup script

 Next you need to create a `.sql` script with all your setup statements.
 Simply place this file somewhere in your project.
 Prefiller will use this file to populate the database, so make sure the statements are valid and match the database schema.
+You can also supply multiple `.sql` files if you wish.

 ```sql
 -- src/main/sql/setup.sql